gonzalo-chumillas/gonzalo-chumillas.github.io/_posts/2020-01-12-how-to-use-redux-saga-properly.md

 ---
-title: How to use Redux properly [EN]
+title: How to use Redux properly
 ---

 Let me introduce what [Redux](https://redux.js.org/) is.
 Ideally you always declare the variables in the same place they are going to be used.
 But sometimes it's convenient to declare a variable at the "application level".
 For example, let's say that we have a menu that can be opened from the application header, but those components are located at different places in the application hierarchy, so the header can't access the menu directly.
 This is a good reason to declare a global "menu state variable".